Otomedius Excellent

 Otomedius Excellent (オトメディウスX（エクセレント, Otomediusu X (Ekuserento!)) is a scrolling shooter video game, developed and published by Konami for the Xbox 360 video game console.
 It is the sequel to the 2008 game Otomedius G (Gorgeous!), a spin-off of the Gradius series.
 It was released in 2011 on April 21 in Japan and in North America on November 1.

-Otomedius Excellent features female characters representing different Konami franchises.
+Otomedius Excellent features female characters from different Konami franchises.

 Gameplay

 Otomedius Excellent offers a single-player campaign and a multi-player mode provided via the Xbox Live service.
 If stages are too hard, the player can recruit up to three helpers in the Multiplay offline mode.
 In Score Attack new weapon cards can be unlocked after finishing the main game.
 Through Xbox Live online multiplayer was possible and new content could be unlocked.
 There are also several new characters, several extra stages and several character BGM packs that were available through downloadable content.